bksaiki/herbie/ASPLOS25.md

 If you wish to evaluate the artifact, please start with the "Getting Started" section of this file.
-The evaluation takes a couple of hours to run.
+The evaluation takes a many hours to run.

 ## Getting Started